Microcosm-nano/DnD-Vault/README.txt

 Steps to access the Vault:

 ~~~
-Step I: Move and/or copy the folder labeled AftermathVault on this drive to somewhere on your computer (370 MB).
+Step I: Move and/or copy the folder labeled Vault(Version number) on this drive to somewhere on your computer (~1 GB).
 Any place you store miscellaneous files could be suitable.

 Step II: Download and install Obsidian MD from their website (290 MB).
 https://obsidian.md/